 Even absent specific cyber liability coverage, however, the Retail Ventures case demonstrates that commercial policyholders may be entitled to coverage for data breach claims under traditional first-party property policies such as fidelity bonds.
 Therefore, if a business experiences a data breach, it should explore not only coverage under any affirmative “cyber” policy but also under other traditional first-party coverages.

-For more information, please contact either of the authors, L.D.
-Simmons and Joshua Davey, or any other member of the McGuireWoods insurance recovery team.
+For more information, please contact a member of the McGuireWoods insurance recovery team.